In This Article

 • Q: Where is Pompano Beach located?

-• A: Pompano Beach is a sun-kissed city just north of Fort Lauderdale, home to beautiful beaches, pristine offshore living coral reefs, huge marinas, and beachside playgrounds.
+• Pompano Beach is a sun-kissed city just north of Fort Lauderdale, offering beautiful beaches, pristine offshore reefs, marinas, and beachfront playgrounds.
+It’s the perfect spot to relax and explore!

 • Q: Why is Pompano Beach called the "Heart of the Gold Coast"?